jazzband/django-simple-history/docs/quick_start.rst

     ]

 The historical models can track who made each change.
-To populate the history user automatically you can add middleware to your Django
+To populate the history user automatically you can add ``HistoryRequestMiddleware`` to your Django
 settings:

 .. code-block:: python